genomic-medicine-sweden/GMS-uploader/docs/source/installation/installation_and_setup.rst

 After GMS-uploader has been installed, the program settings need to be entered.

-* Click the COG button |cog| in the side panel to enter the settings view
+* Click the COG button |cog| on the sidebar to enter the settings view
 * Set paths, for simple navigation:

     * ``seq_base_path`` sequence data root